 Ziptrak blinds feature a track-guided system where the blind fabric zips vertically along side channels to seal the outdoor space.
 This tight sealing offers superior wind resistance and weatherproofing.

-- Mechanism Overview: Zipper system locks fabric to tracks, preventing flap and wind damage.
+- Mechanism Overview: Zipper system locks fabric to tracks, preventing flapping and wind damage.

 - Sealing Capabilities: Almost airtight protection, ideal for cyclone-prone areas.